saucelabs/elemental-next/frontend/docs/updated-tips/21-adding-a-language/adding-a-language.md

 Choosing a programming language for automated testing is not a decision that should be taken lightly.
 If you're just starting out (or looking to port your tests) then considering and discussing this will help position you for greater success.

-For a second and third opinion on this topic you can read Adam Goucher and Joe Colantonio's takes [here](https://saucelabs.com/resources/blog/stop-being-a-language-snob-debunking-the-but-our-application-is-written-in-x-myth-guest-post)and [here](http://www.joecolantonio.com/2015/05/31/selenium-what-programming-language-you-should-learn-to-get-into-test-automation/).
+For a second and third opinion on this topic you can read Adam Goucher and Joe Colantonio's takes [here](https://saucelabs.com/resources/blog/stop-being-a-language-snob-debunking-the-but-our-application-is-written-in-x-myth-guest-post) and [here](http://www.joecolantonio.com/2015/05/31/selenium-what-programming-language-you-should-learn-to-get-into-test-automation/).

 Happy Testing!